Zacha's Bay Window Mendocino Heritage Online Museum

 Charles Marchant Stevenson - visionary painter and serigrapher

-Virtual galleries for each artist provide a selection of works for sale as well as a growing archive of works for art lovers and scholars.
+Virtual galleries for each artist contain a growing archive of works for art lovers and scholars.
 Explore the art of William Zacha, Hilda Pertha, Dorr Bothwell, Toshi Yoshida, Fran Moyer and Charles Marchant Stevenson.

 For an overview of the website, see AN INTRODUCTION TO OUR WEBSITE.

 Each of the Zacha's Bay Window artists has a vast body of work, most of which is dispersed in museums and private collections worldwide.
-In our virtual galleries, as well as presenting work for sale, we are gathering historic images of each artist's work for our growing permanent online archives for art lovers and scholars.
+In our virtual galleries, we gather historic images of each artist's work for a growing permanent online museum archive for art lovers and scholars.

-We would be grateful for digital photos of artwork currently in private collections, also biographical information, archival correspondence, essays and articles, reminiscences and personal photos for our online museum archives, for example the September 25, 1962 Look magazine article, A YOUNG MAN SAVES AN OLD TOWN.
+We would be grateful for digital photos of artwork currently in private collections, also biographical information, archival correspondence, essays and articles, reminiscences and personal photos for our online museum.
+See, for example, the September 25, 1962 Look magazine article, A YOUNG MAN SAVES AN OLD TOWN.

-When sharing artwork from your private collection, please include the artist's name, the medium and dimensions of the work, title and year when known, and a professional quality digital photo when possible.
+To share photos, letters, stories or other information about the Mendocino Heritage Artists, please contact our archivist.
+Please include the artist's name, the medium and dimensions of the work, title and year when known, and full file digital photos when possible.

 Questions or personal messages for the family of Bill and Jennie Zacha will be forwarded to them.